bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive web design uses specific layouts set to certain screen sizes where responsive web design responds to the screen size and is more fluid.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first design starts with larger layouts and is adjusted to smaller screen sizes, it uses max-width parameters.
+Mobile first design starts with smaller mobile sized designs and is changed to fit larger screens, it uses min-width parameters.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the default font size to 10px so that 1rem = 10px and makes for easier font sizes.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to put specific colors or sizing to a single tag so that it makes it easier to apply the same css layouts to multiple items while saving time by not having to type it all out every time.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the convenience of preprocessing in holding colors or basic layout sizing but I struggle with using preprocessing while also nesting, I find most times I can't get it to work how I expect it to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.